The migrating route of Inshore Pacific bluefin tuna and fishing place!

 What is the difference between the taste of marbled and lined fatty tuna?

-Marbled tuna (shimofuri) is the part in which it looks like the fat has fallen like a frost and melts like snow on your tongue then leaving only the umami taste.
+Marbled tuna (Shimofuri) is the part in which it looks like the fat has fallen like a frost and melts like snow on your tongue then leaving only the umami taste.
+By cutting thinly and widely at an angle to the saku, a delicate flavor and aroma are produced.

 The lined fatty tuna (Jabara) is the part that has white fat lines running through it.
 When you first take a bite, surge of aroma and umami flavor fills your mouth.
 After that, the potent fatty umami fills your mouth.
-The way the fat melts in your mouth differs between Jabara and marbling, so which you like better depends on preference.
+Cut the Jabara into thick, slightly shorter pieces and make nigiri sushi.

 Related contents: TYPES OF TUNA